cleeb94/Type-on-Strap/_portfolio/Topic-modeling.md

 * TOC
 {:toc}

-What topics are relevant for Austrian active online during the first month (27/02-20/03) of the COVID-19 pandemic?
+What topics are relevant for Austrians active online during the first month (27/02-20/03) of the COVID-19 pandemic?
 <!--more-->

 ### Extracted Topics